 Rule Of Thumb

-Regardless of what tool you use, I highly suggest the stippling method for the most flawless look.
-To stipple, use short strokes to lightly dab onto your face until the product is well blended.
-This works with liquid and cream-based products and you can use it with brushes, sponges and your fingers.
+Regardless of what you use, I highly suggest the stippling method for the most flawless look.
+To stipple, use short strokes to lightly dab on your face until the product is well blended.
+This works with liquid and cream-based products and you can use it with brushes, sponges and fingers.